4800 Oak Grove Drive

 M/S 183-301

 Dr. Laurie Barge is a Research Scientist at the NASA Jet Propulsion Laboratory.
 She studies the emergence of life and ways to search for life elsewhere, and is interested in all worlds where water/rock interactions might have occurred including early Earth, Mars, and Ocean Worlds (e.g. Europa, Enceladus, Ceres).
-Dr. Barge is also the HiRISE Investigation Scientist for NASA's Mars Reconnaissance Orbiter mission.
 Dr. Barge co-leads the JPL Origins and Habitability Laboratory, an astrobiology research team which studies how life emerges and can be detected on planets.
-From 2014-2018 she was a member of the international advisory board of the ELSI Origins Network (EON); and from 2012-2017 she chaired the NASA Astrobiology Institute focus group "Thermodynamics, Disequilibrium, Evolution" which hosted scientific meetings at various institutes around the world.
-Laurie is a steering committee member for the NASA Astrobiology Program's Network for Ocean Worlds (NOW) and an Action Group lead for the Network for Life Detection (NFoLD).
+Dr. Barge is also the HiRISE Investigation Scientist for NASA's Mars Reconnaissance Orbiter and a Participating Scientist on NASA’s Mars Science Laboratory.
+She is a steering committee member for the NASA Astrobiology program’s Research Coordination Networks for Ocean Worlds (NOW) and Life Detection (NFoLD).
 For her astrobiology research Dr. Barge has received the NASA Early Career Public Achievement Medal, the JPL Lew Allen Award, and the Presidential Early Career Award for Scientists and Engineers.
-Laurie received her B.S. in Astronomy and Astrophysics from Villanova University and her Ph.D. in Geological Sciences from the University of Southern California.
-After graduate school she was a postdoctoral fellow at Caltech/JPL and then with the NASA Astrobiology Institute.
+Dr. Barge received her B.S. in Astronomy and Astrophysics from Villanova University and her Ph.D. in Geological Sciences from the University of Southern California.
+After graduate school she was a postdoctoral fellow at JPL/Caltech and then with the NASA Astrobiology Institute.
+Dr. Barge is active in astrobiology outreach and science communication.
+She was featured on NASA's "Ask an Astrobiologist" series and NASA's Gravity Assist podcast, and her research has been featured in various outlets including CBS "Mission Unstoppable", PBS, NOVA, and Discovery Channel.
 In her free time she enjoys running, cycling, and plays the fiddle in a local Irish music group.

 Publications: